grokit/dcore/datasys/README.md

 - Some reading notes scattered on HD.
 - Docx files left and right, some in google drive, some as archived content.
 - Misc notes in google keep, usually important stuff is eventually folded in another document.
+- A todo file + inbox keep track of current task "in next week / month".
+- Some goal settings in calendar, journal, todo files.
+Sort of hap-hazard system of reviewing goals.
+- No real tracking of rate of accomplishment of goals or rate of time investment.

 ## How To Reform System